Hulda Regina Graser: Career

 some of the largest brokerage concerns of the Eastern cities.

-The goods were consigned direct to her her, she figured up the duty, paid the same, and delivered the goods to the proper parties.
+The goods were consigned direct to her, she figured up the duty, paid the same, and delivered the goods to the proper parties.
 She knew the different ratings; she figured the duty on every type of goods from every country.
 The bills were made out in the particular currancy of the country from which the goods came, reducing that to U.S. currency.
 She kept herself posted in all tariff laws and regulations, and followed the legislation of Congress in regard to all changes in the customs and tariff laws.

 In 1890, in connection with brokerage, she took up an agency for tinplates, and she handled large quantities of that article.
 The greater amount of tinplates arriving at Cincinnati between January and July, 1891, went through her office, and her undertaking proved very successful.
 In May 1897, she purchased a farm of 160 acres near Custerville, Nebraska in order to raise beets and start a beet industry.